-The Prince Albert Parkland provides the following as information only regarding health care directives.
+The following is provided as information only regarding health care directives.
 Individuals and family members should seek legal advice if they have further questions.

 WHAT IS A HEALTH CARE DIRECTIVE?

 It is a written statement that expresses a person's wishes for their own health care.
 The Health Care Directives and Substitute Health Care Decision Makers Act was passed in Saskatchewan in 1997.

 A health directive that deals specifically with health care is called a living will, or Health Care Directive.
 The Health Care Directive allows you to make your treatment choices known in advance in the event that you are not able to express them due to illness or disability.
 The Directive spells out the type of health care you would want to receive.
 You have the right to accept or refuse treatment at any time.

 A directive cannot permit active euthanasia or assisted suicide.